In many cases, brown discharge can be normal during early pregnancy, but it can also indicate a problem.

 Symptoms of successful implantation include:

 Hormonal changes during pregnancy cause an increased blood flow to the cervix during pregnancy.

 This increased blood flow makes the cervix much softer, and much more susceptible to irritation.

-Irritation to the cervix can cause bleeding.
+Irritation to the cervix can cause bleeding, brown discharge or spotting at 11 weeks pregnant.
 This irritation typically occurs after sexual intercourse- also known as “postcoital bleeding”.

 If you experience any pain during sexual activity, you should consult your gynaecologist- who may want to perform a pelvic exam.

 Ectopic pregnancies are where the egg implants itself outside of the womb- usually in a fallopian tube.